Down Comforters: A Guide to Buying & Caring for Your Investment

 Another point to check: is the fabric shell down-proof?
 The tighter the weave, the less chance that the down will work its way through the shell.
 Tighter weaves, measured by thread count or the number of threads per square inch, will also likely wear better.
 The shell should have a minimum count of 180, but a count of 250 or more is best.

-Plus, the higher the thread count, the more tightly woven, which helps keep feathers from poking through and poking you.
-Also the more tightly woven, the less likely for down to escape and allergens to be exposed.
+Plus, the higher the thread count, the more tightly woven, which helps keep feathers from poking through and poking you and prevents down from escaping and exposing allergens.

 And of course, the better the thread count, the longer your down comforter will last.

 Sewn Through Construction - versus Baffle Box Construction

 By now, you’ve realized the business of beds has some complicated jargon.
 Some of the most baffling bedding terms are around your down comforter’s construction through various stitching patterns.